 Update: If you have walked along Poundfield Path this week you will have seen the Ground Staff from Crowborough Town Council, with the help from some volunteers, have started work transforming the “Pocket” Nature Reserve.

-The Town Council have negotiated a 25 year lease with the County Council and they were awarded a £4,440 grant for fencing and paths from the Sussex Lund Fund (for environmental projects in the High Weald AONB).
+The Town Council have negotiated a 25 year lease with the County Council and they were awarded a £4,440 grant for fencing and paths from Sussex Lund (a charitable grants programme launched by Lisbet Rausing and Peter Baldwin in 2016.
+It supports small-scale, practical projects that improve the ecology and landscape of the High Weald Area of Outstanding Natural Beauty).

 The work was scheduled for half-term when access for machinery could be arranged through the adjacent playground at Beacon Academy.